The Burial Customs and Death Practices of Tamriel: "The Elder Scrolls" Lore

 More ancient Nord dead are buried in vast burial tombs dotted throughout Skyrim's frozen tundra.
 Some of these tombs, such as Labyrinthian, were entire cities whose ruins are now dedicated as chambers of the dead.

-Other Nords are buried in ground burials, such as the vast and ancient graveyard that made Falkreath famous.
+Other Nords are buried in the ground, such as the vast and ancient graveyard that made Falkreath famous.

 On Solstheim, the ancient Skaal Nords used to entomb their dead in traditional burial crypts encased in Stalhrim.